Aimee Semple McPherson: Cinema

-After the kidnapping, McPherson remained nationally famous and continued her ministry, but fell out of press favor.
+After the kidnapping, McPherson remained nationally famous and continued her ministry, but fell out of favor with the press.
 The media, which once dubbed her a "miracle worker", focused on disturbances in her household, including difficulties with her mother.
 Despite this, up to 10% of the population in Los Angeles held Temple membership, and movie studios competed to offer her contracts.
 Believing that film had the potential to transform Christianity, McPherson explored Hollywood culture and appeared in newsreels alongside Mary Pickford, Frances Perkins, and Franklin D. Roosevelt.
-She lost weight, cut and dyed her hair, began to wear makeup and jewelry, and became known for stylish dress.
+She lost weight, cut and dyed her hair, began to wear makeup and jewelry, and became known for her stylish dress.
 This solicitation of fame was off-putting to some church members who preferred her former uniform of a navy cape over a white servant's dress.

 In 1927, McPherson set out on a tour, taking advantage of the publicity from her kidnapping story to preach.
+She also traveled to England, Scotland, and Wales for five weeks of revival services.
+Press reports, depending upon the sources, described her audiences as either lacking enthusiasm or multitudes filling the altars anxiously awaiting a return visit.
 She even visited nightclubs, including Texas Guinan's speakeasy, where she addressed the crowd.
-Her visits to bars added to McPherson's notoriety: newspapers reported heavily on them; and rumors erroneously implied she was drinking, smoking and dancing.
+Her visits to bars added to McPherson's notoriety: newspapers reported heavily on them, and rumors erroneously implied she was drinking, smoking, and dancing.

 Problems with Mildred Kennedy

-Mildred Kennedy did not agree with McPherson's strategy of tearing down barriers between the secular and religious.
+Mildred Kennedy rejected McPherson's strategy of tearing down barriers between the secular and religious.
 In 1927, Kennedy left the Temple, along with other church members including 300 members of the choir.
-Attempting to curtail her daughter's influence, Kennedy initiated a staff-member confidence vote against McPherson, but lost.
+Attempting to curtail her daughter's influence, Kennedy initiated a staff-member confidence vote against McPherson but lost.
 The two had argued over management and McPherson's changing dress and appearance.
 Kennedy's administrative skills had been crucial to growing McPherson's ministry and maintaining Temple activities.
 A series of management staff replaced Kennedy, and the Temple became involved in various unsuccessful projects such as hotel building, cemetery plots, and land sales, plummeting into debt.
 In response to the difficulties, Kennedy returned in 1929, but because of continued disagreements with McPherson, resigned again in July 1930.
-The following month, McPherson had a physical and nervous breakdown.
+The next month, McPherson had a physical and nervous breakdown.
 For 10 months, she was absent from the pulpit, diagnosed with acute acidosis.